Debajyati/Efficienvchad/README.md

 # Efficienvchad

+Requirements: Neovim 0.11 or above

 ## Description

 Efficienvchad Is the NVCHADification of Efficienvim.
 Basically Efficienvim is a neovim configuration that aims to be as minimal as possible, being highly customizable.
 While Efficienvchad is just Efficienvim partially integrated with nvchad-ui, to increase the aesthetics.

+Uses the lazy.nvim package manager and neovim's native lsp api instead of the old 'nvim-lspconfig' configurations for managing language servers.

 ## Installation && Usage
 Create a new user repository from this template.